zanatooo/zanaty-Tech-Blog/README.md

 WHEN I am idle on the site for more than a set time THEN I am able to view comments but I am prompted to log in again before I can add, update, or delete comments

-Mock-Up

-The following animation demonstrates the application functionality:

-Animation cycles through signing into the app, clicking on buttons, and updating blog posts.

 Getting Started